i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Layer 2 decryption
 ~~~~~~~~~~~~~~~~~~
-When client authorization is enabled, ``authCookie`` is calculated as described above.
+When client authorization is enabled, ``authCookie`` is calculated as described below.
 When client authorization is disabled, ``authCookie`` is the zero-length byte array.

 Decryption proceeds in a similar fashion to layer 1: